 Disclaimer: The IUPUI Supplement to the IU Academic Handbook is designed to be a free-flowing document which is a clickable on-line PDF document for easier searching.
-The content, organization, and functionality of the guide are under review by the Faculty Handbook Committee of the IUPUI Faculty Council.
-These working drafts are available for input from the faculty and IUPUI Faculty Council Committees to review their relevant policies.
+The content, organization, and functionality of the guide are continually under review by the Faculty Handbook Committee of the IUPUI Faculty Council.
+This working draft is available for input from the faculty and IUPUI Faculty Council Committees to review their relevant policies.
 Thank you.